Adjudication Process

 • Adjudication in writing only;

-• Submission of Parties’ arguments (and photographs) is limited to two Pages per Party (not including a copy of the construction contract (which must be submitted) and a copy of the disputed invoices (which may also be submitted)); and
+• Submission of Parties’ arguments is limited to two pages per Party not including a copy of the construction contract or subcontract (which must be submitted) and a copy of the disputed invoice (which may also be submitted) and any documents the party intends to rely on during the adjudication; and

 • Determination is expected to be approximately five pages.